RobertoPrevato/jekyll-now/_posts/2017-08-03-Things-I-would-have-liked-to-know-about-Azure-Search.md

 5. [Application Insights](https://azure.microsoft.com/en-us/services/application-insights) to collect application telemetries
 6. Integration with [Azure Active Directory (AAD)](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-whatis)

 As part of our automated deployments, most of these resources are provisioned using [Azure Resource Manager (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-authoring-templates).

-I thought to share my experience with Azure Search, since a few things made me scratch my head for a while.
+I decided to share my experience with Azure Search, since a few things made me scratch my head.

 ## Basics of Azure Search
 To use an Azure Search service, three kinds of components can be configured:

 * **Index**: holds the configuration of which properties must be indexed, how they must be indexed, scoring profiles, allowed origins for [HTTP access control (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS), and keeps indexed entries.
 It can be used alone, if populated programmatically.
 * **Data Source**: the source of data that needs to be indexed.
 For example, it can be a SQL table, a Table Storage, a Blob Storage.
-* **Indexer**: is what creates index entries, reading from a data source.
+* **Indexer**: creates index entries, reading from a data source.
 It is associated with a single data source and a single index, and holds configuration of failure handling, scheduling, fields mapping and eventual transformations from source data to indexed values (an example is described below).

 In our setup, an index is populated by an indexer, which reads from the Blob storage, indexing files metadata and contents, like described in this article: [https://docs.microsoft.com/en-us/azure/search/search-howto-indexing-azure-blob-storage](https://docs.microsoft.com/en-us/azure/search/search-howto-indexing-azure-blob-storage).